Hypooxanthine/Vroom/README.md

 doxygen ../Doxyfile # If you need to generate documentation
 ```

-In Visual Studio, you will need to build the Resources project after building the Sandbox project to copy the resources files to the Sandbox output directory.
-You can also build the ALL_BUILD project or simply build the whole solution.

 #### VS Code

 You can also build the project by opening the root folder on VS Code, and use the "CMake" and "CMake Tools" VS Code extensions (that is my workflow).